Halappa Achar

 Halappa Basappa Achar (born 1 December 1952) is an Indian politician who has served as the Cabinet Minister of Mines and Geology, Minister of Women and Child Development, and Minister of Disabled and Senior Citizens Empowerment for the Government of Karnataka since 4 August 2021.
-He is the in-charge minister of Dharwad District and a member of the Karnataka Legislative Assembly, representing the Yelburga constituency.
+He was the in-charge minister of Dharwad District and a member of the Karnataka Legislative Assembly, representing the Yelburga constituency.

 He was previously elected as a Member of Karnataka Legislative Council from the Raichur Assembly constituency in 2010.

 Early life and education

 Halappa Achar was born on 1 December 1952 to Shri Basappa Shivappa Achar and Smt.
 Gauramma Basappa Achar.
 He graduated with a BSc and pursued agriculture.

 Career

 He was elected as Director of Masaba Hanchinal Cooperative Bank in 1976.
 He entered politics by becoming vice-chairman of TAPCMS in Yelburga in 1978.

 Sahakara Ratna

 Halappa Achar took over as Director of RDCC Bank in 1988–89, rescuing it from near bankruptcy.
 Recognizing his efforts in resurrecting the bank, the Karnataka government, led by then-CM HD Kumaraswamy, honored him with the Sahakara Ratna award.